Lumi-supercomputer/LUMI-training-materials/docs/2day-next/09-Lustre.md

 to from small systems.
 And yes, it is completely normal that some file operations are slower than on the SSD of a good PC.

+Lustre is the main filesystem on many large supercomputers and on all Cray EX systems.

-HPE Cray EX systems go even one step further.
+HPE Cray EX systems go even one step further than many other systems.
-Lustre is the only network file system directly served to the compute nodes.
+On HPE Cray EX systems, Lustre is the only network file system directly served to the compute nodes.
 Other network file system come via a piece of software called Data Virtualisation Service (abbreviated DVS) that basically forwards I/O requests to servers in the management section of the cluster where the actual file